 What happens if I fail a class?

 For students who are not successful during the regular school year and must repeat a class, summer school may be a necessity.
-You may also have the option of participation in the Credit Recovery program or re-enroll the following semester.
+You may also have the option of participation in credit recovery or re-enroll the following semester.